marcglasberg/i18n_extension/README.md

 For example, if your app supports `en-US`, `pt-BR`, and `es` (American English, Brazilian Portuguese, and Spanish):

-- If the current locale is `en-US` it shows `'How are you?'`
+- When the current locale is `en-US`, it shows `'How are you?'`
-- If the current locale is `pt-BR` it shows `'Como vai?'`
+- When the current locale is `pt-BR`, it shows `'Como vai?'`
-- If the current locale is `es` it shows `'¿Cómo estás?'`
+- When the current locale is `es`, it shows `'¿Cómo estás?'`
 - And so on for any other locales you want to support

-Note the original English string doubles as **"translation key"** to find the appropriate translation.
-One advantage of this approach is that you don’t need to come up with unique identifiers for each string.
+Note the original English string doubles as the **"translation key"** to find the appropriate translation.
+One advantage of this approach is that you don’t need to come up with _unique identifiers_ for each string.

-Another, is that you can see actual text in your code, which is generally simpler and easier to understand than seeing identifiers.
+Another advantage is that you can see actual text in your code, which is generally simpler and easier to understand than seeing identifiers.

 ## Option 2: Identifiers are translation keys